-An interview with the SIS Lieutenant revealed that he is very thorough in how he completes the investigations and has created a system for ensuring that all allegations are investigated in such a way as to provide consistency in the investigative process, as well as record-keeping.
+An interview with the SIS Lieutenant revealed that he ensures that all allegations are investigated in such a way as to provide consistency in the investigative process, as well as record-keeping.
 A review of the investigative files confirms this information.
-The Auditor found the files to be very well-organized.
+The SIS Lieutenant articulated his process for completing investigations.
+He indicated all investigations are handled the same, regardless of the source or who it involves.